motykatomasz/Supercomputing-For-Big-Data/Blogpost/lab2blogpost.md

     but the result was the same.

     ![figure 14](./img/20m5.x4large_Full_config.png)
+    <center style="font-style:italic;">Figure 15.
+Usage of resources for 20 m5.x4large machines with our configuration.</center>

     Later on, we tried many different configuration setups, by adding and removing some options here and there, on many different clusters and still we weren't able to increase the performance.